 iii) **Meta descriptions: **Write unique meta descriptions for each of the pages of your Shopify store.
 Here’s a detailed guide on how to craft an exceptional Title and Meta description for your store.

 It’s a bit difficult to put SEO titles and Meta descriptions for product pages when you have a lot of products in your store.
 Here comes the Kudobuzz SEO Shopify app to your rescue.
 In its all-in-one SEO dashboard, you can easily** manage the titles and meta descriptions in one place** for all your product pages.

 Manage SEO titles and meta descriptions of your Shopify store pages in one place

-****With SEO Doctor, you can set the target keywords for each of your products.
+****With Kudobuzz SEO, you can set the target keywords for each of your products.
 Then the app will analyze your title meta descriptions along with the competitor’s pages which are ranking for your target keywords and will suggest improvements accordingly.

 iv) **Headings on the pages: **Headings such as H1 and H2 helps Google understand the page content better.
 Usually, the name of the collection/product/page is H1 heading for the page.
 It’s always great to have the main keyword in the collection/product/page title.